Menu

 There are numerous references throughout the book to ‘certain wise men’.

 We have just seen strong evidence that these references may point to the Sufis.
-This is corroborated by the admission of Rabenu Bachya himself when he says that the Jewish sages were not involved in such ‘spiritual’ wisdom but preferred the legal teachings – so he could not have been referring to the rabbis in these instances.
+This is corroborated by the admission of Rabeinu Bachya himself when he says that the Jewish sages were not involved in such ‘spiritual’ wisdom but preferred the legal teachings – so he could not have been referring to the rabbis in these instances.

 Here are further examples of these teachings of the undisclosed ‘wise men’: